 Good afternoon, everyone and welcome to our webinar.
 Thank you for your interest in the U.S. Department of Energy's efforts on renewable energy and energy efficiency.
-You are joining us for the Informational Webinar for Applicants and other Interested parties for the Modular Chemical Process Intensification Institute For Clean Energy Manufacturing Funding Opportunity Announcement, or FOA, which was issued on May 05, 2016.
-My name is Kelly Visconti and I am a Technology Manager in the Advanced Manufacturing Office within the DOE's Office of Energy Efficiency and Renewable Energy.
-I am joined by my colleague, John Winkel, who will be covering additional information later in the presentation.
+You are joining us for the Informational Webinar for Applicants and other interested parties for the Clean Energy Manufacturing Innovation Institute for Reducing EMbodied-energy And Decreasing Emissions (REMADE) in Materials Manufacturing Funding Opportunity Announcement, or FOA, which was issued on June 20, 2016.
+My name is Mike McKittrick and I am a Technology Manager in the Advanced Manufacturing Office within the DOE's Office of Energy Efficiency and Renewable Energy.
+I am joined by my colleagues, Debbie Schultheis and John Harrington.
 We hope to cover the basic aspects of the Funding Opportunity Announcement during this webinar.

 Before we begin, I'd like to draw your attention to the email address on the left hand side of this cover page.
 This is the official mailbox to direct all of your questions during the entire FOA process.
-Please do not contact EERE individuals directly with questions, including myself.
+There will be no Q&A during this webinar and please do not contact EERE individuals directly with questions, including myself.
 All questions received at this mailbox are posted publicly at the Q&A section of the FOA page on EERE Exchange in an anonymous way.
 The official answers to your questions will typically also be posted within 3 business days.
 Please be careful not to submit any language that might be business sensitive, proprietary or confidential.